tanmoyB24/tanmoyB24/README.md

 - 👋 Hi, I’m @tanmoyB24
-- 👀 I’m interested in Physics and Robotics
+- 👀 I’m interested in Astrophysics, High Energy Physics
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 tanmoyB24/tanmoyB24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.